ByteOtter/ByteOtter/README.md

 # ByteOtter
 ## Hey, I'm Tiara - or Tia, for short - aka ByteOtter

-I'm a software engineering trainee at SUSE Software Solutions located in Germany.

 I started programming with Python and a bit of Java and am most comfortable using the former.
 My interests currently move in the direction of more hardware related programming topics.